Unboxed-Software/solana-course/content/pda.md

 Build the updated program by running `cargo-build-bpf`.
 Then deploy the program by running the deploy command provided as the output of `cargo-build-bpf`.

-You can test your program by submitting a transaction with the right instruction data. or that, feel free to use this [frontend](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-add-comments).
+You can test your program by submitting a transaction with the right instruction data.
+You can create your own script for that or feel free to use [this frontend](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-add-comments).

+Keep in mind that since we made breaking changes to the review accounts (i.e. adding a discriminator), none of the reviews you created previously will show on this frontend as it's designed to accommodate the changes we made in this demo.

 If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://beta.solpg.io/62d0c35cf6273245aca4f5f5) before continuing.